-With 78% of salespeople who use social media performing better than their non-social savvy peers according to Forbes, there has never been a better time to incorporate social selling into your sales strategy.
+With 78% of salespeople who use social media performing better than their non-social savvy peers according to Forbes, there has never been a better time to incorporate social selling into your sales strategy or B2B marketing plan.

 However, research by LinkedIn suggests the manufacturing industry is least likely to adopt social selling, with industries such as professional services and technology steaming ahead.
 Why is this when 40% of B2B buyers say LinkedIn is important when researching technologies and services to purchase?
-It’s time for the manufacturing industry to embrace Social Selling and find out how this can be incorporated into an effective sales strategy.
-Here are some tips to help you use LinkedIn to drive awareness, conversations, leads and ultimately more pipeline.
+It’s time for the manufacturing industry to embrace selling via B2B social media.
+In our LinkedIn sales tips, we will show you how LinkedIn can be incorporated into an effective sales strategy with tips on LinkedIn lead generation, how to drive awareness, start conversations, leads and ultimately grow your pipeline.

 You can also follow your customers’ companies to find out their latest news updates.
 By showing your understanding of their company, you can begin to build rapport with your customer.

 2) Connect with B2B leads email

 One effective method to build your LinkedIn connections, is to respond by email and then connect.
 Next time you receive an email from somebody who you believe might be a valuable connection, respond and mention in your email you will connect on LinkedIn.
 When you send the connection request, remind them of your email.
 One word of caution, LinkedIn penalizes you if you try to connect with too many people who reject you.

 3) Prospect, prospect, prospect